SynthCoder: A Synthetical Strategy to Tune LLMs for Code Completion: Methodology

 \paragraph*{\uline{Contextual Repetition Suppression}}

-After the screening process, we retain up to 3 negative samples for each original data point, which constitute the paired dataset for preference alignment training.
-At the same time, to suppress the model's tendency to simply repeat the context, we randomly sampled 10\% of the data from rejection sampling where the expected completion does not start with the first line of the suffix.
-For this subset, we constructed suffix-repetition suppression pairs where the positive example is the ground-truth completion and the negative example is the first line of the suffix code.
+To suppress the model's tendency to simply repeat the context, we randomly sampled 10\% of the data from rejected code sampling where the expected completion does not start with the first line of the suffix.
+We constructed suffix-repetition suppression pairs where the positive example is the ground-truth completion and the negative example is the first line of the suffix code.
 This data was then added to the synthesized dataset.
 Similarly, we also added 1\% of prefix-repetition suppression data.